Langlands reciprocity for C*-algebras: Introduction

-Recall that the $i$-th {\it trace cohomology} $\{H^i_{tr}(V)~|~0\le i\le 2\dim_{\mathbf{C}}V\}$ of an arithmetic variety $V$ is an additive abelian subgroup of $\mathbf{R}$ obtained from a canonical trace on the Serre $C^*$-algebra of $V$ \cite{Nik1}; on the other hand, the dimension group $K_0({\Bbb A}_G)$ of the $AF$-algebra ${\Bbb A}_G^{\infty}$ is also an additive abelian subgroup of $\mathbf{R}$ [Effros 1981, Chapter 6] \cite{E}.
-The following definition is natural. \begin{dfn} \textnormal{ The arithmetic variety $V$ is called {\it $G$-coherent}, if
+It is known that the Langlands philosophy does not distinguish between the arithmetic and automorphic objects [Langlands 1978] \cite{Lan1}.
+Therefore one can expect a regular map between the $C^*$-algebras ${\mathcal A}_V$ and ${\mathcal A}_G$, provided $V$ is a $G$-coherent variety, see Definition \ref{dfn0}.
+We prove that such a map is an embedding ${\mathcal A}_V\hookrightarrow {\mathcal A}_G$.
+To give an exact statement, we shall need the following notions.
+The $i$-th {\it trace cohomology} $\{H^i_{tr}(V)~|~0\le i\le 2\dim_{\mathbf{C}}V\}$ of an arithmetic variety $V$ is an additive abelian subgroup of $\mathbf{R}$ obtained from a canonical trace on the Serre $C^*$-algebra of $V$ \cite{Nik1}.
+Likewise, the group $K_0({\mathcal A}_G)$ of the stationary AF-algebra ${\mathcal A}_G$ is an additive abelian subgroup of $\mathbf{R}$ [Effros 1981] \cite[Chapter 6]{E}. \begin{defn} The arithmetic variety $V$ is called $G$-coherent, if